CreaTKeW/ProjectPong/README.md

 ## Getting Started

+To play ProjectPong on your local machine or online on itch.io, follow these steps:

+### Playing on itch.io
+You can directly play ProjectPong online on itch.io by visiting the following link: [ProjectPong on itch.io](https://creatkew.itch.io/projectpong)

+### Playing Locally
 To play ProjectPong on your local machine, follow these steps:

 1. Download the latest release of ProjectPong from the [Releases](https://github.com/creatkew/ProjectPong/releases) page.
-2. Locate the ProjectPong.exe file in the downloaded release files.
+2. Locate the `ProjectPong.exe` file in the downloaded release files.
-3. Double-click the ProjectPong.exe file to launch the game.
+3. Double-click the `ProjectPong.exe` file to launch the game.
 4. In the main menu, click the "Play" button to start the game.
 5. Follow the on-screen instructions to start playing.
 Use the W and S keys to control the left paddle.

 ## Contributing